 Even though it can be hard while visiting and juggling, try and plan car rides to be during a nap time.
 Sometimes this can be unavoidable and you may have to deal with a sleep disruption but do your best to honor your child’s sleep.
 If you have a great sleeper on a good routine, chances are they will sleep better out and also jump back into a good sleep pattern the next day should their schedule go sideways one day.
 If your child has just started sleeping through the night and you have JUST established healthy sleep patterns, then my recommendation is definitely stick to the routine and get those naps in and a proper bedtime.
 Don’t go backwards and re-introduce any props that you just worked so hard on getting rid of! (i.e. rocking, soother, holding, nursing to sleep).

 Establish Sleep Rules With Toddler and Older Children

 If you have to share a bed while away at Grandma Betty’s, then you need to make sure your child understands that being in bed with mom and dad is a treat because they are at grandmas but as soon as they get home they get their cozy own bed back and mom and dad will check on them through the night.

 Always bring your little one’s snuggly buddy, favourite books, a crib sheet, play pen, sleep sac and a white noise machine (if you are going to a loud place)….Make everything as much like home as possible.
 This will help your child adjust.

 Time Zone Travel

-When you get back home or when your holiday visits and parties are over, I suggest keeping it low key around the house for a coupe days to wind down and get back into at home routines.
+When you get back home or when your holiday visits and parties are over, keep it low key around the house for a couple of days to wind down and get back into at-home routines.

-I hope these suggestions help you and your family have a well- rested and most enjoyable holiday season!
+We wish your family a well- rested and most enjoyable holiday season!